-Talk and communicate to the person who is your best friend – your spouse!
-Okay girls we all know women talk to women.
+Talk and communicate with the person who is your best friend – your spouse! // Okay, girls, we all know women talk to women.
 Men talk to men.
 I love my g/f’s and do chat with them about my marriage and even things I’m maybe unhappy about.
 It gives me perspective.
-However that being said there isn’t anything my husband doesn’t know about me or what I’m feeling.
+However, that being said there isn’t anything my husband doesn’t know about me or what I’m feeling.
 Like it or not, he’s the one.
-He’s my bff, and at the end of the day his opinion is the only one that truly counts.
+He’s my BFF, and at the end of the day, his opinion is the only one that truly counts.

 Little things can turn into big things, so learn to just accept the little things and save the disagreements for the things that matter most.

 No matter what you do.
 Love each other.
 Communicate.
 Don’t fret over the little things and by all means have some fun.
 Your partner is your not just partner in marriage and raising kids, but someone for life, to grow old with and be there.